 1. Students enrolling for individual lessons should not be studying with another individual instructor on the same instrument.

 2. Students and/or parents have the responsibility of communicating with their teacher if an instructional, scheduling, or other problem arises.
 If the problem cannot be solved, the student and/or parent should contact the school office.

-3. Students taking individual lessons who wish to change teachers must first notify and/or discuss a problem with their current teacher and make an effort to mutually resolve any problems.
-Then, if the problem cannot be resolved, request approval for the change through the Music School Director.
+3. Students taking individual lessons who wish to change teachers must first notify and/or discuss any issues with their current teacher and make an effort to mutually resolve any problems.
+If a resolution is not found, contact the Registration Coordinator or Music School Director for approval to switch.

 7. Students and parents agree to accept faculty and administrative decisions regarding enrollment, financial aid, scholarships, evaluations, awards, and applications of policies made under the published policies and procedures of the school.

 8. The School Director and the Dean of the Leigh Gerdine College of Fine Arts are, respectively, the ultimate authority regarding decisions made under the published policies and procedures of the school, unless the provisions of the specific policy of Webster University delegates authority elsewhere.

 9. An appeal for a decision regarding instruction should be directed to the Office of the Director of the Community Music School of Webster University.
 The appeal will be reviewed by the CMS Director and the Dean of the Leigh Gerdine College of Fine Arts.

 The Music School reserves the right to modify or cancel any class, lesson, or course due to insufficient enrollment or instrumentation or extenuating circumstances.

 1. All students will receive a paper billing statement each month around the 15th